AmitKumarDas/Decisions/blogs/cast_engine_design_2.md

   - Filter invocation against a list
   - Use of Predicate
 - Template Functions without the use of method calls
+- All validations should be triggered before invoking all/any runtasks
+  - data related validations
+  - template related validations
+  - old vs. new templating style

 ### Things that went good !!!
 - Template Functions